A theory of locally impenetrable elastic tubes: Equations governing a locally impenetrable Kirchhoff rod

-The last conservation law is obtained by adding the inner product of the force and moment balance \eqref{eq:force_moment_balance} with $\br'$ and $\bu$, respectively.
-Rearranging the resulting expression using \eqref{eq:piecewise_constitutive_relation} and \eqref{eq:PU_orthonormality}, it can be shown that the Hamiltonian function $H(s)$ is conserved in the inactive and active regions.
-Furthermore, $\delta A = 0$ under $s_0\rightarrow s_0+\delta s_0$, with all other variations in \eqref{eq:variations} vanishing, implies $\jump{H}\delta s_0 = 0$, which further implies the following for an arbitrary $\delta s_0$:
+The final conservation law is obtained by summing the inner product of the force balance \eqref{eq:force_balance} with $\br'$ and the moment balance \eqref{eq:moment_balance} with $\bu$, respectively.
+Rearranging the resulting expression using \eqref{eq:piecewise_constitutive_relation} and \eqref{eq:PU_orthonormality}, it can be shown that the Hamiltonian function $H(s)$ is conserved in both the inactive and active regions.
+Furthermore, setting $\delta \mathcal{A} = 0$ for a variation in the boundary position $\delta s_0$ while keeping all other variations in \eqref{eq:variations} equal to zero implies $\jump{H}\delta s_0 = 0$.
+Since $\delta s_0$ is arbitrary, this yields

 In view of the above, the following conservation law holds throughout, and across, the inactive and active regions: